silicium14/peertube_index/README.md

 ### Code enhancements
 - Use alpine linux for docker images
 - Send config file instead of docker image for traefik?
+- Simplify infrastructure code with docker compose?
+- Keep track of all updatable components (containers and dependencies)
 - Build script and upload script
 - HTTPS on Grafana
 - Elasticsearch metrics